BIOS3010/Module-1-Unix-Python/exercises/Unix-2.md

 ## Further resources
 - A summary of the commands and concepts we have learned (in addition to some now) can be found here: http://swcarpentry.github.io/shell-novice/reference
+- A UNIX command summary "cheat sheet" that can be printed out on a single page: TBD
+- A two-page "cheat sheet" containing useful basic Python commands: TBD